vincent-lagarde/Hackathon-Hi-Paris/README.md

 ---

-## Performance de l’équipe 🏆
-- 🥈 **2ème place** sur 60 équipes participantes.
+## Hackathon Topic 🌍
+The challenge was to **predict groundwater table levels** using a dataset containing over 100 variables.
+The goal was to design a high-performing model to anticipate fluctuations in groundwater resources, a critical issue in the context of climate change.

 ---

-## Contenu du dépôt 📂
-- **`Leaderboard_2_Group_23.ipynb`** :
-  Ce notebook contient le code final utilisé pour entraîner et valider notre modèle.
-Vous y trouverez :
-  - La préparation des données.
-  - Les étapes de prétraitement.
-  - Les entraînements et évaluations du modèle.
-  - Les résultats finaux obtenus.
+## Team Performance 🏆
+- 🥈 **2nd place** out of 60 participating teams.

 ---

+## Repository Content 📂
+- **`Leaderboard_2_Group_23.ipynb`**:
+  This notebook contains the final code used to train and validate our model.
+It includes:
+  - Data preparation.
+  - Preprocessing steps.
+  - Model training and evaluation.
+  - Final results obtained.

+---

-## Liens utiles 🔗
+## Useful Links 🔗
-- **Lien officiel du Hackathon GitHub** :
+- **Official Hackathon GitHub repository**:
   [https://github.com/hi-paris/Hickathon5.git](https://github.com/hi-paris/Hickathon5.git)

 ---

-## Photo de l'équipe 📸
+## Team Photo 📸
-Voici une photo de notre équipe lors de la 5ème édition du Hackathon Hi Paris :
+Here is a photo of our team during the 5th edition of the Hi Paris Hackathon:
 ![Hackathon Team Photo](photo_hackathon.jpeg)